Biologically speaking, carbohydrates are molecules that contain carbon, hydrogen and oxygen atoms in specific ratios.

 Getting enough insoluble fiber may also protect against digestive tract diseases.

-One observational study including over 40,000 men found that a higher intake of insoluble fiber was associated with a 37% lower risk of diverticular disease, a disease in which pouches develop in the intestine as a result of straining during bowel movements (6).
+One observational study including over 40,000 men found that a higher intake of insoluble fiber was associated with a 37% lower risk of diverticular disease, a disease in which pouches develop in the intestine (

 Certainly, eating excessive amounts of refined carbs is detrimental to your heart and may increase your risk of diabetes.

-Summary: Excess refined carbohydrates can increase the risk of heart disease and diabetes.
-Fiber is a type of carbohydrate that is associated with reduced “bad” LDL cholesterol levels, a lower risk of heart disease and increased glycemic control.
+Excess refined carbohydrates can increase the risk of heart disease and diabetes.
+Fiber is a type of carbohydrate that is associated with reduced “bad” LDL cholesterol levels, a lower risk of heart disease, and increased glycemic control.

 As you can see, carbohydrates play a role in several important processes.
 However, your body has alternative ways to carry out many of these tasks without carbs.